soroushfathi/SnakeGame-OpenCV-Django/README.md

 # SnakeGame-OpenCV-Django
-a popular snake game with open cv (use webcam & your finger to play game:)
+snake game mini project with OpenCV(cvzone) (use webcam & your finger to play game:)
 ###how to start

 ###how to play